-Agreeing a price and structure is a critical part of the process, and it will no doubt involve sharing information with your buyer.
-You should carefully consider whether you want to create a confidentiality agreement, or non-disclosure agreement.
+Agreeing on a price and structure is a critical part of the process, and it will no doubt involve sharing information with your buyer.
+You should carefully consider whether you want to create a confidentiality agreement or a non-disclosure agreement.
 This could be very helpful.

 It’s important to note that if you are a tenant in a leasehold pub, you are required to have the landlord’s written consent first.
 This can help to avoid any problems once the sale is complete.

-It is likely that the buyer will want to know as much as possible about your business; after all, they are about to buy it!
+The buyer will likely want to know as much as possible about your business; after all, they are about to buy it!
 This is the stage known as due diligence.
 You should think about how you can present any information about your pub in a positive light, and ensure there are no hidden skeletons.

 While full disclosure is important, it would be wise to manage this stage of the sale efficiently.
 Consider your data and documentation in a way that showcases your pub optimistically.